 - Increased trust.
 As a result of this change, customers have more information on how organisations utilise their personal information.
 Increased transparency enhances confidence which transforms into better customer experience.

 - Distinguished overlapping processes.
 Preparing for the change requires ventilation of processes, which, when properly utilised, allows for more efficient operations.

 - The same rules for everyone.
 As data protection requirements throughout the EU are harmonised, the previous divergences will no longer slow internalisation and growth within the euro area.

 We started preparing ourselves well in time last year by selecting a responsible person for each business function.
 The first task of the GDPR team was to audit the data streams processed by our company from these perspectives:

 - Where did the information come from?

 - Who is the data controller and who are the processors?

 Once the data streams were audited and documented, it was time to ensure that our subcontractors and service providers, working as data processors, were committed to work as required by the new data protection regulation.
 In practice, this meant creating and signing new DPA's (Data Processing Agreements) with the aforementioned stakeholders.

 At the same time, we upgraded our security policies, unified our risk management, and created processes for internal audits from a data protection perspective.

-Has your organization set up a process to handle the GDPR related data requests?
-Check our FREE Cheat Sheet and improve your organization's readiness today.
+Has your organisation set up a process to handle the GDPR related data requests?
+Check our FREE Cheat Sheet and improve your organisation's readiness today: